If you are a night sky enthusiast, get ready for a treat!

 1. Your backyard is just a few steps away: If you're on the lookout for the perfect spots to gaze at the cosmos, look no further!
 It could be right in your own backyard.
 No need to travel long distances or plan elaborate trips to enjoy the night sky.
 You can simply step outside on clear nights and immerse yourself in the beauty of the stars.
 If you live in a bright city with a lot of light pollution, however, your backyard may not be the best spot.
 Read on for other options.

 2. Four Corners Algonquin: If you are looking for a dedicated stargazing space, check out Four Corners Algonquin!
 Four Corners is a stargazer's paradise that offers an unforgettable stargazing experience.
-What sets Four Corners Algonquin apart is the innovative bubble tents which allow you to sleep under the stars comfortably.
 Four Corners Algonquin is open from the first Friday in June until Thanksgiving Monday.
 (Closed in the winter).
+(If you're not a guest with us but want to stargaze in South Algonquin, check out this map!

 3. Torrance Barrens Dark-Sky Preserve: Torrance Barrens can give you a wonderful stargazing experience because it is Ontario’s first dark-sky preserve.